-The latest research shows that if we cut 2 percent GDP fossil fuel subsidies that goes a long way to the $1.8 on maintaining fossil fuel subsidies or 2% on our own destruction.
-Why would we not cut the 2% GDP fossil fuel subsidies, or the estimated $11m a minute, and asked the fossil fuel companies to do a 180 degree turn around then we could meet the net-zero carbon emissions plan.
+Would we want to continue to subsidise fossil fuel at $11 billion a minute?
+That money is increasing the risk of our own destruction.
+Why not redirect at least 2% to climate mitigation to reduce the risk of climate change?
+Demand the fossil fuel companies do a 180-degree turn around.
+We could then meet the net-zero carbon emissions plan.
 Sounds too simple?
-Not based on the most recent analysis of what companies and governments spend on fossil fuel subsidies.?
+Not based on the most recent analysis of what companies and governments spend on fossil fuel subsidies?

 Outrage and Optimism